.

 Co-Op – Summer August Hours T-W-R-F-S 9AM – 7PM, D – 11AM – 4PM, Closed Mondays.
 Closed Labor Day Weekend.

-Bakery Hours – T-W-R-F-S – D, 7AM – Noon, D – 7AM – Noon, Closed Monday, Closed Labor Day Weekend
+Bakery Hours – T-W-R-F-S – D, 7AM – Noon, Closed Monday, Closed Labor Day Weekend

 Café Four Seasons – Summer Hours T-W-R 11AM – 8PM, F – S 10:AM – 9PM.
 D, Brunch 11AM – 2PM.
 Closed Labor Day Weekend.

-Italian August Summer Menu, Lunch and Dinner: Smoked Trout Tagliatelle, with Lemon Pangrattato.
+Italian August Summer Menu – Lunch and Dinner: Smoked Trout Tagliatelle, with Lemon Pangrattato.
 Andalusian Gazpacho Soup w/ garlic lemon toast.
 Small Antipasto Salad.

-Desert: Cannoli
+Dessert: Cannoli

 Refreshment: Cappuccino, Aperitivo, Iced Tea w/ mint and lemon.